What are extension methods

 The most common use case for using extension methods, is for adding methods to types that we don’t have access to their implementations and cannot be inherited from, but why use extension methods when they are just syntactic sugar?

-Using normal static methods that have the same effect and take the type as a parameter, may create the same behaviour for the type we want, but makes our code less readable.
+Using normal static methods that have the same effect and take the type as a parameter, may create the same behavior for the type we want, but makes our code less readable.
 Extension methods, exist so that our code base is cleaner.

 Compare this: